suntoplin/TAA-NJ_ReactJS/README.md

 Using ReactJS and Bootstrap, I am going to redesign and build a more interactive and entertaining website for TAA-NJ.

 Status:
-  1. React-router supports pagination, which allows users to navigate pages between Home, Photos, About and Links.
+  1. React-router supports page navigation, which allows users to navigate pages between Home, Photos, About and Links.
   2. React-bootstrap facilitates styling TAA-NJ website.

 Future: